Skip to Navigation

 Academic Appeals

-A student who has been academically dismissed from FLCC may appeal the dismissal if extenuating circumstances contributed to this failure (including, but not limited to, illness, death of a relative, etc.).
-To begin the Academic Appeal process, the student must complete a Petition for an Academic Appeal [PDF] and submit documentation to support the appeal.
-Petitions are available in the Center for Advisement, Geneva Campus Center, Wayne County Campus Center, and at the Office of the Dean of Student Services.
+A student who has been academically dismissed from FLCC may appeal the dismissal if extenuating circumstances contributed to this dismissal (including, but not limited to; illness, injury, medical reasons, etc.) To begin the Academic Appeal process, the student must complete an Academic Dismissal Appeal and submit documentation to support the appeal.
+Academic Dismissal Appeal forms are available online at Academic Advising, Career, and Transfer Services.

-Students are strongly encouraged to meet with a counselor in the Center for Advisement and Personal Development to review the Academic Appeal process.
-The petition and all supporting documentation must be returned to the Assistant Dean of Student Services by the stated deadline on the petition.
-The Committee on Academic Standing will review and act on the petition.
-The Committee on Academic Standing is comprised of faculty members, representatives from the Center for Advisement, Financial Aid Office, Bursar’s Office, and the Assistant Dean of Student Services.
-Appeals are reviewed by the Committee on Academic Standing on a regular basis throughout the academic year.
+Students are strongly encouraged to meet with a staff member in the Academic Advising, Career and Transfer Services office to review the Academic Appeal process.
+The appeal and all supporting documentation must be returned by the stated deadline on the appeal.
+The Committee on Academic Standing will review and act on the appeal.
+The Committee on Academic Standing is comprised of faculty members, representatives from the Academic Advising, Career and Transfer Services Office, Financial Aid Office, Bursar's Office, and the Director of Community Standards and Counseling.
+Appeals are reviewed by the Committee on Academic Standing and/or the AVP of Student Affairs or Instruction on a periodic basis throughout the academic year.
+The Committee on Academic Standing is the final authority on appeals of academic dismissal.
 Students will be notified in writing regarding the outcome of their appeal.
-Students may contact the Assistant Dean of Student Services with any questions regarding the Academic Appeal process and/or decision at 585/394-3500, ext.
-7554.
+Students may contact the AVP of Student Affairs with any questions regarding the Academic Appeal process.

 back to top